johnmfarrell1/blog/_posts/2020-10-09-clean_index_filtering_rails.markdown

 filter_value = filter_value.reject(&:blank?) if filter_value.is_a?(Array)
 ```

+## 4. Changing filter method name
+Ruby 6.3 introduced `Enumerable#filter` which clashes with the naming of this concern, so in order to avoid this, its best to rename the filtering method to `filter_by`.

 ## The complete concern and example usage

 So, heres what the modified concern looks like now...